Carly Thibault-DuDonis: Honors and personal life

-In 2024, the Metro Atlantic Athletic Conference and Metropolitan Basketball Writers Association gave Coach of the Year awards to Thibault-DuDonis.
+Thibault was selected as part of the Thirty Under 30 list by Women's Basketball Coaches Association during 2018.
+In 2024, the Metro Atlantic Athletic Conference and Metropolitan Basketball Writers Association gave her Coach of the Year awards.
 That year, she was the Kay Yow Award recipient.
 Thibault was married in 2017.
 She is the daughter of Mike Thibault and sister to Eric Thibault, both of whom have coached in the WNBA.